MidnightSlicer/mnsr.win/README.md

 # mnsr.win

 This is my website.
 My place on the web.
-Feel free to look at it and read my "insane ramblings".
+Feel free to look at it and read my writings! https://mnsr.win/